carolmartin/Burger/README.md

 ## JQuery

 JQuery is used in the front-end and  makes it easier to perform action on an item.
 The format follows $(selector).action, such as $(document).ready(function(){ with a method inside the curly brackets.

+## Node

+Node runs asychronously on the terminal and generates a dynamic page content.
+It runs in the termninal at the project level, when entering node server.js.
+Back-end console logs display on the terminal and html console logs appear in the html page.
+Node interfaces with the sql database.

+## Heroku
+Heroku is deployed allowing for html pages to be loaded in the Heroku environment.
+The connection.js file has been updated to connect to connection = mysql.createConnection(process.env.JAWSDB_URL).